jeremyfa/interpret/README.md

 ### Execute standard haxe code as script

 In contrary of regular hscript, **interpret** takes as input a standard Haxe class.
-This means you can work on your code with the same IDE, code completino, static analysis tools as you would do for compiled haxe code.
+This means you can work on your code with the same IDE, code completion, static analysis tools as you would do for compiled haxe code.

 ### No need to use haxe compiler to consume scripts